From fishing to shopping, Burlington is a destination for family fun. Often called “Hub City,” Burlington sits at the junction of I-5 and Highway 20.

-Visit the Heritage flight museum at Skagit Regional Airport to explore military aircraft and vehicles from WWII and the Vietnam war.
-Visit during one of their fly days to see some vintage planes tear up that baby blue Washington sky.
+Visit the Heritage Flight Museum at Skagit Regional Airport to explore military aircrafts and vehicles from WWII and the Vietnam War.
+Make the trip during one of their fly days to see some vintage planes tear up that baby blue Washington sky.

-The playfields at Skagit River Park are the perfect place to have some family fun.
-This area sports river access and walking trails as well as horseshoe pits, picnic tables and a play structure.
-Visit Skagit Skate to speed around the roller rink, or walk the Cascade Trail for views of the North Cascades.
+The playfields at Skagit River Park offer river access and walking trails as well as horseshoe pits, picnic tables and a play structure.
+Visit Skagit Skate to speed around the roller rink or walk the Cascade Trail for views of the North Cascades.

-There are plenty of places to stay in Burlington, but even more places to park your RV for a family camping trip.
-Camp along the river for days of outdoors adventure with your family or friends.
+There are plenty of places to stay in Burlington as well as places to park your RV for a family camping trip.
+Camp along the river for days of outdoors adventure with your family and friends.
 Float on the river in the summer heat, or take a kayak on a downstream adventure.

-Make it a day trip or stay awhile – either way Burlington welcomes its visitors with vibrant and fun summer activities.
+Make it a day trip or stay awhile – either way Burlington welcomes its visitors with vibrant and fun summer activities for all ages.